Eeems-Org/oxide/web/src/documentation/01_usage.rst

 Background Service (tarnish)
 ============================

+* To return to the previous application:

+  * Opt+Backspace
-* Press and hold the left button, or swipe from the left edge of the screen to return to the previous application.
+  * Press and hold the left button on the rM1.
+  * Swipe from the left edge of the screen.

+* To launch the process manager:

-* Press and hold the middle button to launch the process manager.
+  * Press and hold the middle button on the rM1.
+  * Ctrl+Shift+1

 * Press the power button to suspend the device.
+* To take a screenshot:

-* Press and hold the right button, or swipe from the right edge of the screen to take a screenshot.
+  * Press and hold the right button on the rM1.
+  * Swipe from the right edge of the screen.
+  * Shift+Opt+S

 * Swipe from the top of the screen to enable/disable swipe gestures.
+* Opt+L to lock the screen.
+* Ctrl+Alt+T to open yaft or fingerterm if installed

 .. _erode: